Homebrew/homebrew-cask/doc/cask_language_reference/stanzas/appcast.md

 The value of the `appcast` stanza is a string, holding the URL for an appcast which provides information on future updates.

+The main casks repo only accepts submissions for stable versions of software (and [documented exceptions](https://github.com/Homebrew/homebrew-cask/blob/master/doc/development/adding_a_cask.md#but-there-is-no-stable-version)), but it still gets pull requests for unstable versions.
+By checking the submitted `version` against the contents of an appcast, we can better detect these invalid cases.

 Example: [`atom.rb`](https://github.com/Homebrew/homebrew-cask/blob/645dbb8228ec2f1f217ed1431e188687aac13ca5/Casks/atom.rb#L7)

 There are a few different ways the `appcast` can be determined: